-R ESPONSIBILITIES: This unit is responsible for providing facilities, equipment, supplies, and materials in support of the incident.
-START-UP • Check in with the Logistics Section Chief for a situation briefing.
-ACTIONS: • Open the supplies container or other storage facility if necessary.
-Put on a position identifier, such as a vest, if available.
-Begin distribution of supplies and equipment as needed. • Set up the Command Post.
-OPERATIONAL Maintain security of the cargo container, supplies and equipment.
-DUTIES: Distribute supplies and equipment as needed. • Assist team members in locating appropriate supplies and equipment.
-Set up the Staging Area, Sanitation Area, Feeding Area, and other facilities as needed.
-CLOSING DOWN: At the Logistic Chief's direction, receive all equipment and unused supplies as they are returned.
+Responsibilities: The Logistics Section is responsible for providing facilities, services, personnel, equipment, and materials in support of the incident.
+START-UP ACTIONS: Check in with the Incident Commander for a situation briefing.
+Open the supplies container or other storage facility.
+Put on position identifier, such as a vest, if available.
+Begin distribution of supplies and equipment as needed.
+Ensure that the Command Post and other facilities are set up as needed.
+OPERATIONAL DUTIES: Assume the duties of all Logistics positions until staff are available and assigned.
+As (or if) staff are assigned, brief them on the situation and supervise their activities, utilizing the position checklists.
+Coordinate supplies, equipment, and personnel needs with the Incident Commander.
+Maintain security of the cargo container, supplies and equipment.
+CLOSING DOWN: At the Incident Commander's direction, deactivate the section and close out all logs.
+Verify that closing tasks of all Logistics positions have been accomplished.
 Secure all equipment and supplies.

+- Two-way radio

+- Job description clipboard

+- Paper, pens

-EQUIPMENT/ Two-way radio SUPPLIES: Job description clipboard Paper, pens Cargo container or other storage facility and all emergency supplies stored on campus Form: Inventory of emergency supplies on campus
+- Cargo container or other storage facility and all emergency supplies stored on campus

+- Clipboards with volunteer sign-in sheets

+- Forms:

+- Inventory of emergency supplies on campus

+Site Status Report

+Communications Log

+Message forms

+EQUIPMENT/ SUPPLIES: